National Disaster Resilience Competition

 Community Resilience Center Project Progression

 Late Summer/Early Fall of 2017 several public meetings were held to solicit input from the community noting what they wanted in Community Resilience Center.
-This information was then included in a Programing Document.
+This information was then included in a Programming Document.

 In December 2017 the CRC Program Document was reviewed and approved by the Tuolumne County Board of Supervisors.